2020–21 Hibernian F.C. season: Scottish Premiership

-Matches

 Scottish Cup

 Hibs entered the 2020–21 competition at the third round stage (last 32), and were drawn away to Championship club Queen of the South.
 The tie was delayed until April because the lower divisions of the SPFL were suspended for much of the winter due to the COVID-19 pandemic.
 Hibs progressed to the fourth round, where they were given another away tie against League Two club Stranraer.
 Due to the condensed schedule the draws for the fourth round and quarter-finals were made at the same time; a 4–0 win at Stranraer gave Hibs a home tie with Motherwell.
 Hibs lost a two-goal lead late in normal time against Motherwell, but progressed to the semi-finals by winning a penalty shootout.
 Hibs beat Dundee United 2–0 in the semi-final, their first victory at that stage of a cup competition (after five successive defeats) since 2016.
 In the final Hibs lost 1–0 to St Johnstone, which meant that the Perth club won a cup double.